Pay for School

 If you’re like many adult learners, you’re probably concerned about financing your education.
-WE have good news for you.
-Providence College’s School of Continuing Education offers flexible and affordable classes and programs–just $1050 a course–with several payment options and scholarships for students.
+Providence College’s School of Continuing Education offers flexible and affordable classes and programs–just $1125 a course–with several payment options and scholarships for students.
 In fact, our tuition is lower than RIC or URI.

 Don’t miss out on scholarships to help you pay for school, offered through SCE and outside organizations.
 Some scholarships are set aside especially for transfer students, as well as for veterans.

 Resources for Planning and Financing your Education

 - The College Planning Center of Rhode Island offers counseling and includes scholarship information.

 - Career One Stop: financed by the U.S. Labor Department and includes information on retraining and other types of education-related aid and programs.

 - FinAid is free public service with resources such as repayment calculators, needs analysis, and information about savings tools and plans.

 - Federal Student Aid is the site for free information on preparing for and funding college education.
 Select “Applying for Financial Aid” on the left, then “Funding Your Education.”